|

 1.

-42673.380 陽關三疊 says it is 陽關曲反覆歌之之謂,參見陽關曲條 the name of Yuanguan Qu with the lyrics repeated; the earliest quote in the lengthy entry is from Su Dongpo (蘇軾,和孔密州五絕,見邸家園留題詩).
-Su Dongpo once wrote Three Poems on Yangguan Lyrics.
+42673.379 陽關 refers only to the place.
+42673.380 陽關三疊 says it is "陽關曲反覆歌之之謂,參見陽關曲條 the name of Yuanguan Qu with the lyrics repeated, see Yangguan Qu" (.381; below).
+The earliest quote in the lengthy entry, from Su Dongpo (蘇軾,和孔密州五絕,見邸家園留題詩:陽關三疊君順祕[秘/密],除卻膠西不解歌。 ), refers to his own departure from Mizhou.
+Su Dongpo also once wrote Three Poems on Yangguan Lyrics.

 treatment of Yang Guan.
 And "Dapu, Bringing Old Music to Life" has some analysis of the rhythms of the Zheyin Shizi Qinpu version of Yangguan Sandie.